Mac Storage Full? How to Fix "Your Disk Is Almost Full"

 Empty Trash first — files remain in Trash occupying disk space until explicitly emptied.
 Right-click the Trash icon in the Dock and select Empty Trash.
 This alone can reclaim several gigabytes.

 Next, check your Downloads folder sorted by size.
 Disk images (.dmg), installers (.pkg), and large archives often remain in Downloads long after the associated software has been installed.
 These files are safe to delete.
+The step-by-step process for finding large files on Mac covers both Finder-based and DupScan-based methods for tracking down these storage hogs.

 Should You Upgrade Your Mac Storage or Clean Up Files?

 Cleaning up files should always come first because most Macs contain 10-50 GB of recoverable space in duplicates, caches, and forgotten downloads.
 Storage upgrades (external drives or iCloud) make sense only after removing unnecessary files — upgrading without cleaning simply delays the same problem.
+A systematic approach to cleaning up Mac storage covers every category from caches to system data to duplicate files.

 iCloud storage upgrades provide cloud-based overflow at $0.99/month for 50 GB or $2.99/month for 200 GB.
 Combined with Optimize Mac Storage, iCloud automatically offloads infrequently accessed files while keeping them accessible in Finder.